-If you’re like me, this is a nostalgic time of year for you.
-Roasted pumpkin seeds take me back to the days of being a kid, when my mom would roast them every year.
-I loved snacking on the salty, crunchy seeds freshly warm from the oven.
+If you’re like me, roasted pumpkin seeds are a nostalgic treat that takes me back to the days of being a kid.
+Every year in the fall my mom would roast them and Ioved snacking on the salty, crunchy seeds freshly warm from the oven.

 The hardest part to roasting pumpkin seeds is separating them from the stringy mass, but after that it’s easy as can be.

 - Slice the pumpkin in half lengthwise from top to bottom, this is perfect for smaller sugar pumpkins.
 If using a large carving pumpkin you’ll cut a circle about 2 – 3 inches away from and around the stem, remove top and scoop out seeds.